JasXSL/VibHub-Mini/README.md

-# VibHub-ESP32
+# VibHub-Mini
-Beefing up the HW of VibHub
+This is the experimental 18650 version of VibHub with 2 stacked USB ports.

-This is the firmware for the ESP32 version.
 If you're looking for the API documentation, you can find that on the original VibHub client git: https://github.com/JasXSL/VibHub-Client/wiki